tedyAA/react-movie-app/README.md

 ### 2. Create a .env file

-Inside the src folder, create a .env file with the following content:
+Inside the project folder, create a .env file with the following content:

 ```bash
 VITE_API_KEY=your_api_key_here